mariano-perez-rodriguez/draupnir/README.md

 - [Draupnir's Input](#draupnirs-input)

-Draupnir is based off of the concept of a _Cryptographic Sponge_ (see: [The Sponge Functions Corner](http://sponge.noekeon.org/)): a construction that allows for a _reseedable_ and _splittable_ RNG to be built; nothe though, that Draupnir is _not_ a cryptographic sponge in the strictest sense: its "input rate state-space" and "output rate state-space" are not identical.
+Draupnir is based off of the concept of a _Cryptographic Sponge_ (see: [The Sponge Functions Corner](http://sponge.noekeon.org/)): a construction that allows for a _reseedable_ and _splittable_ RNG to be built; note though, that Draupnir is _not_ a cryptographic sponge in the strictest sense: its "input rate state-space" and "output rate state-space" are not identical.

 One of Draupnir's most central objectives is to be easy to understand and allow for a clean implementation.